Ayc0/MA2814-Project/docs/index.md

 ### Bigger chunks

 One way have some kind of memory **and** still have a word generator using markov chain is to create a map of chunks (go from "ag" to "gl")instead of creating a map of letters (go from letter "a" to letter "b").
-The only condition is that every chunks should form a sort of chain: the chunk "xy" can only be followed "yz" (or "wxy" by "xyz", etc.).
+The only condition is that every chunk should form a sort of chain: the chunk "xy" can only be followed "yz" (or "wxy" by "xyz", etc.).
 But this has a huge drawback: the size of the transition matrix.
 For a transition matrix of 3 letters chunks, the matrix has a size of (3581x3581).
 And the more letters you have in a chunk, the bigger the matrix is.

 But the improvement is noticeable: for the [2 letters chunks]({{base_url}}results.html#chunks-of-2-letters) and for the [3 letters chunks]({{base_url}}results.html#chunks-of-3-letters), the more letters you have in a chunk, the "frenchier" the words are.

-And the following table represents the score of each languages according to the previous method of computing scores.
+And the following table represents the score of each language according to the previous method of computing scores.

 | lang | 1 letter | 2 letters | 3 letters |
 | :--- | :------: | :-------: | :-------: |